-Gaius Julius Caesar was born most likely on July (originally Quinctilis, but renamed by Caesar in his own calendar reform) 13, 100 BC.
+Gaius Julius Caesar was born most likely on 13 July (originally Quinctilis, but renamed by Caesar in his own calendar reform) in the year 100 BC.
 Caesar was a member of the deeply patrician Julii family with roots dating to the foundation of the city itself.
 He later claimed to be a direct descendent of Aenaes, son of Venus, and therefore related to the gods themselves.

 Still, at his start, the Caesar family was an impoverished line of the noble original clans.
 No Caesars in recent generations had held the seat of Consul but while still highly respected, they held little political clout.
 His father, Gaius Julius as well, had served in a respectable capacity within the Senate, but had little notoriety aside from his son's legacy.
 His mother, Aurelia, of the Aurelii Cotta line, seems to have been both a remarkable woman and a major impact on the life of her son.

 Caesar was raised in the common quarters of Rome, or the Subura among the lower citizen classes.
 His home was what functioned as an apartment building in the modern world, or what was known as an insula.
 Even for a patrician family in poor financial straits, this was a definite handicap for future political ambition.
 However, the young Caesar certainly learned a great deal from his experiences as a child, as he early on realized the power in championing the common man.
 It wouldn't take a genius to understand that several politicians in this era made a name for themselves using this method, and Caesar certainly caught on to this easily.
 He had, though, the added advantage of his patrician heritage along with a sort of political genius that would push him to the very limit of Roman power.